normansolutions/iSAMSDataExtractTool/README.md

 ---

-Results are a JSON format text file, which can be used for Power Automate, Excel, Power BI, PowerShell Scripts, Database Importing or even another program.
+Results are a JSON format text file, which can be used for Power Automate, Excel, Power BI, PowerShell Scripts, Database Importing or even another self-written program.
 The advantage with a console app is that this can be very easily run via task scheduler (e.g. a nightly update of data etc)

 ---